AHaliq/CS3203-Fedora-Docker-Box/README.md

 use `ctrl+p, ctrl+q` to detach from the docker session then `sudo docker attach CS3203` to attach back in

-running `exit` in the docker session will loose all dependencies installed (files in CS3203 are not affected) and you would have to call `. ./init.sh` again
+running `exit` in the docker session will loose all dependencies installed (files in CS3203 are not affected).